Make an Impact With an Educational Leadership Master's Degree

 Students with transcripts from universities located outside of the United States, unless from a waiver country listed here, are required to take and pass English Proficiency testing.

-- Duolingo with a minimum score of 100
+Manchester Exam with a minimum score of 360

 Applicants must submit the following:

-- An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
+2. An official transcript(s) issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor’s degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
+(An official transcript is one that is sent to the university by the credit-granting institution.)

 Saint Mary’s University of Minnesota